Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties

 as $\Gal(\bar{F}_{\mathfrak{p}}/F_{\mathfrak{p}})$-modules for all $\ell$ and $\mathfrak{p}$.
 It follows that $\rH^2_{\et}(X_{\bar{F}_{\mathfrak{p}}},\QQ_\ell)$ is unramified at $\mathfrak{p}$ if and only if $\rH^2_{\et}(Y_{\bar{F}_{\mathfrak{p}}},\QQ_\ell)$ is unramified at $\mathfrak{p}$. \end{proof}

-In other words, the unramifiedness condition can not distinguish between birationally isomorphic members in $\Sha_M^{\hom}(F,R)$.
-This suggests our approach towards the Shafarevich conjecture: on one hand, we have the finiteness of isomorphism classes within a birational isomorphism class (this is guaranteed by \cite{takamatsu21}, recalled above as Theorem \ref{cor:bir-fin}); on the other hand, we study the finiteness of birational isomorphism classes in various Shafarevich sets, which is the main goal of the paper, accomplished in Section \ref{sec:FinitnessResults}).
+In other words, the unramifiedness condition cannot distinguish birationally equivalent objects in $\Sha_M^{\hom}(F,R)$.
+This suggests our approach towards the Shafarevich conjecture: we have the finiteness of isomorphism classes within a birational equivalence class (this is guaranteed by \cite{takamatsu21}, recalled above as \Cref{cor:bir-fin}); on the other hand, we study the finiteness of birational equivalence classes in various Shafarevich sets, which is the main goal of the paper, accomplished in \Cref{sec:FinitnessResults}).